Napa (band): 2013–2024: Beginnings, first two albums

 Formed in 2013 on the island of Madeira, Napa started under the name Men on the Couch.
-Citing Arctic Monkeys, Red Hot Chili Peppers, and The Beatles as their influences, they began their compositions in English and recorded their songs in one of the band members' grandmother's basement.
+Citing Arctic Monkeys, Red Hot Chili Peppers, and the Beatles as their influences, they began their compositions in English and recorded their songs in one of the band members' grandmother's basement.
 In 2019, they released their first album, Senso comum, recorded at BlackSheep Studios in Sintra.
 The project was financed through a crowdfunding campaign, which raised around €3,500 without support from publishers.

 In 2023, the band released their second album, Logo se vê.
 It was then that the band changed their name to Napa, a fabric commonly used to cover couches.
+The name was suggested by their producer who happened to be sitting on one at the time.
 This rebranding followed the band's creative decision to switch from writing and performing in English to Portuguese, a change they felt was better suited to their new material.
 In 2024, the band performed their first national tour.
 They later released the concert film entitled O Mundo Continua a Girar, recorded over two sold-out nights at the Maria Matos Theatre.